 - If you adapt the number of billable units to five hours and the actual number of billable units to six hours then the (planned) selling price will be based on five hours of use and the actual selling price will be based on six hours of use.

-- If you only enter an actual time from 10:00 to 16:00 then the (planned) selling price will be based on four hours of use, but the actual selling price will be based on six hours of use.
+- If you only enter an actual time for the booking from 10:00 to 16:00, then the (planned) selling price will be based on 4 hours of use, but the actual selling price will be based on 6 hours of use.

 To edit the actual billable units, go to the “Prices” tab of that resource’s booking inspector.

 If no actual times or actual billable units were entered, you can set the actual number of billable units by clicking “Add Actual Billable Hours” (or days, weeks, months) and then entering a value in the input field that appears.

 If no actual times were entered, you can always delete the actual number of billable units by clicking “Delete Actual Billable Hours” (or days, weeks, months).

 If actual times were entered, you cannot delete the actual number of billable units but you can edit them.
 You do this by clicking “Override Actual Billable Hours” (or days, weeks, months) or by entering a value in the input field (if the actual number of billable units was already entered).